Biden orders masks, quarantine for passengers flying to US in 'wartime' offensive on COVID-19

 The Democratic president has put fighting the disease at the top of a daunting list of challenges, including rebuilding a ravaged economy and addressing racial injustice, and has proposed a US$1.9 trillion COVID-19 package that would enhance jobless benefits and provide direct cash payments to households to alleviate the financial pain from coronavirus.

-The House is planning to bring the bill to a vote the first week of February, Pelosi said on Thursday.
+The House is planning to bring the Bill to a vote the first week of February, US House of Representatives Speaker Nancy Pelosi said on Thursday.

 Some of Biden's early initiatives could get bogged down in Congress, where the Senate is considering how to proceed with the impeachment trial of Trump.
 The House impeached Trump last week for inciting an insurrection in a deadly assault on the Capitol.
 Democrats now have a narrow majority in both houses.